This is the best Vegan Ricotta recipe, and I don’t say that lightly!

 - Raw slivered almonds are my favorite choice, but raw cashews work as well.
 If you can’t have nuts, substitute a block of firm tofu, but add water only as need to blend until smooth.

 - May substitute a clove of fresh garlic instead of garlic powder, if desired.
+Leave out the garlic if you plan to use it in sweeter recipes, like for pancakes.

 - Leftovers will keep in the refrigerator for up to 5 days in a covered container, or freeze if you won’t eat it all before then.